An ethylene cracker plant currently being constructed at the site Tobolsk in Siberia is Citec’s largest project to date.

 “The fact that Citec had such a large set of responsibilities has provided a clear advantage in terms of efficiency.
 Well-functioning overall solutions were made possible by our natural and easy internal communications”, says Nylund.

-Check out Linde’s video of the Tobolsk project:
+Check out Linde’s video of the ethylene cracker plant project at the site Tobolsk:

 Want to know more about Citec’s project management?